 No praise can be given for my exercise effort.
 The lead up to the program can only be described as poor.
 No excuses necessary, I can’t think of one reason why I couldn’t complete PSP (oh my goodness, stop) sessions in the local park except for sheer laziness.

 I can’t put off the training any longer because once Autumn starts it’s cold in Melbourne, Australia.
-I hope a real SEAL never reads this blog, I wouldn’t last one minute in the surf at Coronado Bay.
-That’s if I don’t ring the bell on the grinder first.

 Final score for exercise is a generous 1 out of 3

 This is where my major problem lies.
 I need to get the first session of the day in before work starts.
 That means waking up early, I know I can do it.
 My situation is better now in comparison to this time last year.
 I work from home, the park I run in is literally a stones throw away and I can easily get the sessions done before work starts.
 I’m currently battling two problems, going to sleep early and waking up early.

 I have never been someone who jumps out bed and is ready to tackle the day.
 I was the kid that literally needed to be dragged out of bed to go to school.
 Unfortunately, not a lot has changed over the years.
 I was fired from my last job for coming in late (long story) and I’m rolling out of bed as the clock strikes 9 to start my current job.
 Yes, the situation is dire.
 If something doesn’t change and fast I won’t be completing any of the goals I have set for myself.